Marcus Baugh

-Marcus Baugh (born December 9, 1994) is an American football tight end for the Michigan Panthers of the United States Football League (USFL).
+Marcus Baugh (born December 9, 1994) is an American professional football tight end for the Birmingham Stallions of the United Football League (UFL).
 He played college football at Ohio State and was signed as an undrafted free agent by the Oakland Raiders in 2018.
-He has also been a member of the San Diego Fleet of the Alliance of American Football (AAF), and the Carolina Panthers, Washington Football Team and Pittsburgh Steelers of the National Football League (NFL).
+He has also been a member of the San Diego Fleet of the Alliance of American Football (AAF), and the Carolina Panthers, Washington Football Team and Pittsburgh Steelers of the National Football League (NFL), and the Michigan Panthers and New Orleans Breakers of the United States Football League (USFL).

-Early years and college
+Early life and college

 Baugh attended John W. North High School in Riverside, California.
 A four-star recruit, Baugh committed to play football at Ohio State.
 At Ohio State, Baugh had 52 receptions, 573 receiving yards and seven touchdowns in his final two seasons.

 Professional career

 Oakland Raiders

 Baugh signed as an undrafted free agent with the Oakland Raiders in 2018 but was waived prior to the regular season.

 San Diego Fleet

 Baugh then signed with the San Diego Fleet of the Alliance of American Football (AAF) in early 2019, where he caught 13 passes for 208 yards and two touchdowns before the league folded in April 2019.